-This course offers the student the opportunity to study a unique combination of business and management and to explore the specialist area of the meetings and conventions sector.
-It will cover many areas within this discipline to include events, meetings, conventions and conferences.
+This course offers students the opportunity to study a unique combination of business and management and to explore the specialist area of the meetings and conventions sector.
+It will cover many areas within this discipline including events, meetings, conventions and conferences.